aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 using namespace Aspose::Cells;
 using namespace Aspose::Cells::Charts;

-// Defines a custom class inherited by ChartGlobalizationSettings class class GlobalCustomSettings : public ChartGlobalizationSettings {
+// Defines a custom class that inherits from ChartGlobalizationSettings class GlobalCustomSettings : public ChartGlobalizationSettings {
 public: